-- Feedback from stakeholders through mechanisms such as the Student voice, end of lesson survey and parent survey - Feedback from external visitors to the school such as the Standard in Careers Award partner or Ofsted - The number of students who are NEET in October having left the school in the previous summer.
-This figure can be compared to national figures as well as against the equivalent figure from similar schools both nationally and within the county - The Governors of The Mountbatten School will review this policy every three years.
+- Feedback from stakeholders through mechanisms such as student voice, end of lesson surveys and parent surveys. - Feedback from external visitors to the school such as the Standard in Careers Award partner or Ofsted. - The number of students who are NEET in October, having left the school in the previous summer.
+This figure can be compared to national figures as well as against the equivalent figure from similar schools both nationally and within the county - The Trustees of The Mountbatten School will review this policy every three years.